 Heat the cast iron skillet or large oven-safe pan over medium-high heat until hot, then add the olive oil, swirling to coat the pan.
 Sear chops on each side for 2-3 minutes until they are nice and golden brown.

 Add one pat of butter on top of each pork chop.
-Transfer the skillet with pork chops to the preheated oven and bake the chops until an internal temperature of at least 145° F—about 20-25 minutes.
+Transfer the skillet with pork chops to the preheated oven and bake until the pork chops internal temp reaches at least 145° F—about 20-25 minutes.
 Remember that the meat will rise in temperature an additional 5 degrees after resting.

 Total cooking time will be variable due to the pork's exact thickness, doneness preference, and starting temperature.
 See recipe notes and use a meat thermometer.